Full List of Actions & Guidelines

-- The Seminary reminds the community of their responsibility to educate themselves about all government guidance regarding travel in and out of all states, and it expects all Seminary employees, students, and their families to follow any mandatory state travel guidance.
+- The Seminary reminds the community of their responsibility to educate themselves about all government guidance regarding travel in and out of all states, and it expects all Seminary employees, students, and their families to adhere to any mandatory state travel guidance.

 - The Seminary reserves the right to restrict access to its campuses and instructional sites if it determines that a person may place the community at risk due to their travel choices.
 (Please see II. under GENERAL / MISCELLANEOUS below for additional reporting requirements.)

-- All Seminary international travel courses, or international travel that is part of a U.S. course, are cancelled until further notice.
+- All Seminary international travel courses, or international travel that is part of a U.S. course, are cancelled until further notice (currently at least through summer 2021).

 - Any currently enrolled student who travels to any country outside the U.S. does so at their own risk (i.e., as to whether U.S. Customs will allow them to return), and if they choose to do so, when they return to any Asbury Seminary site they must follow all applicable CDC and/or local government quarantine requirements before reengaging with the community.

 - Persons currently in other countries or outside of the states in which the Seminary operates are expected to adhere to the prevailing travel guidance as it relates to traveling into any of our campuses or instruction sites as well as follow all applicable CDC and/or local government quarantine requirements before reengaging with the community.

 GENERAL / MISCELLANEOUS

 - For consistency, Asbury Theological Seminary will use CDC recommendations as the baseline guidance for considering and establishing the Seminary’s policies and actions.
 All such guidance will be appropriately applied to our context and be processed by our COVID-19/Coronavirus Response Team before being issued as official policy statements of the Seminary and posted on our website.
-These policies may include guidelines that exceed the then-current CDC guidance.
+These policies may include guidelines that exceed current CDC guidance.